epsilon537/boxlambda/docs/test-build-spi-flash.md

 The `spiflash_test` program does the following:

-1. Boot from Flash Memory.
+1. Boot from Flash Memory using the bootloader.
 2. Read the Flash ID.
 3. Write a character string to a specific Flash Memory location.
 4. Read back the character string from Flash Memory and compare it against the written string.